udechukwu-ekene/udechukwu-ekene/README.md

 - 👋 Hi, I’m @udechukwu-ekene
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in frontend & backend development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Backend Framework
-- 💞️ I’m looking to collaborate on website projects
+- 💞️ I’m looking to collaborate on web-app projects
-- 📫 How to reach me ...
+- 📫 How to reach me (08130507859)

 <!---
 udechukwu-ekene/udechukwu-ekene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.